peterg-gh/psgml/README.md

 ## Summary

-This repository is a compilation of various releases of the EMACS LISP package 'psgml', which implements a DTD driven editing mode for SGML forms in EMACS, with fairly cool validation.
+This repository is a compilation of various releases of the EMACS LISP package `psgml`, which implements a DTD driven editing mode for SGML forms in EMACS, with fairly cool validation.